www.ameriskin.com

 the best treatment.

-AMERISKIN ® is a public-private effort in healthcare services related to educating Americans about proper skin care as well as the prevention, diagnosis and treatment of skin conditions, including skin cancers.
-If you undergo a skin biopsy, the skin specimen may be sent to AMERISKIN ® for processing, evaluation, diagnosis, and inclusion in its database.
+AMERISKIN ® Dermatology is a public-private effort in healthcare services related to educating Americans about proper skin care as well as the prevention, diagnosis and treatment of skin conditions, including skin cancers.
+If you undergo a skin biopsy, the skin specimen may be sent to AMERISKIN ® Dermatology for processing, evaluation, diagnosis, and inclusion in its database.

 Byron L. Barksdale, M.D.

-© Copyright, 2003-2009 Healthy Nebraska, Inc. All rights reserved worldwide.
+© Copyright, 2003-2023 All rights reserved worldwide.